 TGV 2nd Class Seats Lille to Calais

 Once I arrived at the Lille Europe train station, I had to walk to the Gare de Lille Flanders station about a quarter of a mile away.
-This is where I was super grateful for T-Mobile because I was able to use my data freely to navigate the way.
-Once inside the station, I had to walk back outside to an outdoor platform and managed to board the train about 20 minutes before departure.
-It was a warm day and while the AC was on, the train doors would close every 10 minutes or so to ensure the space didn’t get too warm.
+This is where I was super grateful for T-Mobile because I used my data freely to navigate the way.
+I managed to board the train about 20 minutes before departure.
+It was a warm day and while the AC was on, the train doors closed every 10 minutes or so to ensure the space didn’t get too warm.

 Arriving at the Calais Ville Station

 Unfortunately, Calais wasn’t Uber or Lyft territory, so I ended up taking the bus to the Hotel Ibis Calais.
 The fare was normally 1 Euro but it was free on Sundays.
 I told the bus driver my destination and he notified me when it was time to get off the bus.
-My phone’s GPS was acting out of whack and after walking around in circles and consulting with a butcher who ran the most picturesque little butcher shop, if you can imagine that, I made it to the hotel.
-It was great to get here at last and I thought if nothing else, at least this charming little town that looked straight out of the Warner Bros lot was going to be easier to navigate than Thessaloniki.
+My phone’s GPS was out of whack.
+After walking around in circles and consulting with a butcher who ran the most picturesque little butcher shop, I made it to the Ibis Calais hotel.
+It was great to arrive at last, and I thought if nothing else, at least this charming little town that looked straight out of the Warner Bros lot was going to be easier to navigate than Thessaloniki.

 Subscribe to Blog via Email